 We hope the information below answers any questions you may have about joining a course at the Boat Building Academy.
 Please don’t hesitate to contact us if you would like further information.

 How many students are there on each long course?

-We accept a maximum of 18 students on each long course, up to 10 on the Woodworking Skills course and up to 12 on short courses (although classes are usually smaller).
-The practical nature of our courses demand that there is a high instructor:student ratio, usually 1:9 for a minimum forty hours per week contact time.
+We accept a maximum of 18 students on each long course, up to eight on the Furniture Making courses.
+The practical nature of our courses demand that there is a high instructor: student ratio.

 How much are the fees?

 For the current fee level and details on what the fee includes please speak to Janine Cashin on +44 (0)1297 445545 or email firstname.lastname@example.org or enquire via the website from the contact page.

 Motivation, enthusiasm and the willingness to pursue the highest standards are far more important than academic qualifications or previous experience.
 All candidates for the longer courses are interviewed by either the Principal or Director to assess their suitability for the course.

 There is no upper age limit.
 Our training is suitable for people changing career in mid-life or wanting to build a boat for their retirement, as well as younger people who want a career in the marine industry.
 This gives the courses a great mix of age and experience.